Market Updates

 • Should you compare FHA, conventional, or jumbo before making offers?

 The federal affordability push is worth watching, especially if it leads to real changes in mortgage access and housing supply.
-But if you are buying in California this year, you still need to make decisions based on current numbers, current inventory, and current loan options.
-If you want to know how today’s policy news fits your personal buying range, payment target, and approval strategy, the smart move is to run the numbers before you assume the market is about to get easier.
+But if you're buying in California this year, you still need to make decisions based on current numbers, current inventory, and current loan options.
 Get A Quote

 BM